toranb/ember-cli-simple-validation/README.md

 1) The validation attributes you declare in the controller must have the suffix "Validation" (ie- nameValidation, emailValidation)
 2) The controller action must set a property called submitted/and you must pass this into each component as shown above
 3) The mixin will add a computed property called "valid" that you can use to confirm each field is valid
-4) The model needs to support dirty tracking at the field level (ember-cli-simple-store provides the model and dirty tracked attribute but ember-data and ember object will work if you add the isDirty computed)
+4) The model needs to support primed tracking at the field level (ember-cli-simple-store provides the model and prime aware attribute but ember-data and ember object will work if you add the isPrimed computed)
 5) The css class that is added to the span is "hidden"
 ```